Moutazbaaj/ESP32-Smart-Rover/README.md

 a rover project

-# Smart Rover with ESP32 – Open Source Project
+# Smart Rover with ESP32

 This is an open-source Smart Rover project built with ESP32 microcontrollers.
 The system includes a custom-built ESP-NOW remote controller and supports both manual and autonomous driving modes.
 The entire project is designed to operate without Wi-Fi, using low-latency ESP-NOW communication between the rover and its controller.